Spinal Cord Accident Attorney Seeking Justice For Injury Victims In Indiana

 - An inability to perform tasks independently, such as walking or driving

-- The victim may require round-the-clock care for basic actions such as eating, bathing, dressing, and moving.
+- The victim may require round-the-clock care for basic actions such as eating, bathing, dressing and moving.

 Am I Entitled To Compensation?

-As you can imagine, the expenses which can be incurred as a result of a spinal injury can be enormous.
+As you can imagine, the expenses that can be incurred as a result of a spinal injury can be enormous.
 Seeking compensation in these cases can help to pay for necessary expenses such as rehabilitation, at-home care, any specialist equipment which is required, a loss of income – both at the time of the injury and for the foreseeable future if required – and a range of other essentials.

 What Can I Do?

 If you are pursuing a claim for personal injury, you will need to move fast – Indiana law generally gives you two years to begin legal proceedings from the date the accident occurred.
 Minors generally have until they turn 20 years old.
 Cases against governmental entities and schools have additional filing requirements and shorter deadlines.
 Consult a personal injury attorney in Highland soon after the incident to determine the deadlines for your particular claim.
-If you wish to sue a third party for negligence, you will be required to prove that the other party was at-fault.
+If you wish to sue a third party for negligence, you will be required to prove that the other party was at fault.
 This is categorized as “an act or omission that is negligent, willful, wanton, reckless, or intentional toward the person or property of others.”

 Determining fault can be difficult, especially to the criteria required by Indiana law.
-Here at Hilbrich Law Firm, we have a wealth of knowledge which can help you to determine whether you have a case.
+Here at Hilbrich Law Firm, we have a wealth of knowledge that can help you to determine whether you have a case.
 Our motivated attorneys have the skills you need to help you work through your case, determine fault, and support you throughout the process.
-Get in touch with us today at 1-877-877-LAW2 and let us see how we can help.
+Get in touch with us today at 219-444-4330 and let us see how we can help.